Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Preliminaries

 \subsection{Group Characters}

 We now recall the required basics on group characters.
 In a nutshell, a group character defines a representation of a group $G$ in terms of a complex function.
 Working over cyclic groups, characters are used in combination with the discrete Fourier transform.
+Throughout this section, let $\mathbb C^*\coloneqq \set{z \in \mathbb{C} \st \card{z} = 1}$.

 \begin{definition} Let $G$ be a finite abelian group.
-A \emph{character} $\chi$ of $G$ is a complex-valued map $\chi: G \longrightarrow \set{z \in \mathbb{C} \st \card{z} = 1}$, such that for every $\alpha, \beta \in G$ it holds
+A \emph{character} $\chi$ of $G$ is a complex-valued map $\chi: G \longrightarrow \mathbb C^*$, such that for every $\alpha, \beta \in G$ it holds

-A character is called \emph{principal} if it maps every element of the group to $1$. \end{definition}

-\begin{example} In the following, we derive explicit expressions for characters over certain finite abelian groups. \begin{enumerate} \item If $G=(\Zmod{m},+)$ with $m$ a positive integer, for any $a, x \in \Zmod{m}$ the characters of $G$ are given by